SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 ### Fixed time steps sizes

 Here we use fixed time step sizes instead of adaptive time stepping.
-Similar to above, standard schemes are likely to compute negative solutions for the NPZD problem.
-In the following, solutions that contain negative elements are suppressed in the work-precision diagrams.
+Similar to the adaptive situation above, standard schemes are likely to compute negative solutions for the NPZD problem.

 ```@example NPZD
 sol_Ros23 = solve(prob, Rosenbrock23(), dt = 1.0, adaptive = false);